alirezarezaeikalat/mit-6.0001/readMe.txt

                         towers(n-1, spare, to, from)

       example 4:
-      at first there are two rabits, the female, and the male, and after a month the rabits will gets mature, and the female rabit will be pregnant, after the second month the female rabit, produces the pair, what is the count of female rabits after n month?
+      at first there are two rabbits, the female, and the male, and after a month the rabbits will gets mature, and the female rabbit will be pregnant, after the second month the female rabbit, produces the pair, what is the count of female rabbits after n month?

       fib(n) = fib(n-1) + fib(n-2)

       def fib(n):
       """ assume n int >= 0
-      returb fib of n"""
+      return fib of n"""
             if n == 1 or n == 2:
                   return 1
             else: